phishx-docs/phishx-docs.github.io/docs/en/guide/campaigns/schedules/README.md

 ---
 # Schedules

-::: tip Change your Schedules
+::: tip Change your schedules
 You can resend or change any schedule if necessary.
 :::